12 Hours / 12 CEs

 • Intended Audience

-This training is intended for professionals who are responsible for assessing and managing risk, especially in situations where honor-based violence may be a concern.
-It is designed for those who regularly encounter cases requiring risk evaluation and intervention, ensuring they are equipped with the latest knowledge and best practices in this area.
+This training is intended for professionals who are responsible for assessing and managing risk, particularly in situations where honor-based violence may be a concern.
+It is relevant for those who specialize in forensic mental health, victim services, public safety, legal services, health care, social services, and organizational risk management, ensuring they are equipped with the latest knowledge and best practices for evaluating and intervening in cases involving honor-based violence.

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at all experience levels who are involved in risk assessment and management related to honor-based violence.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with risk assessment and management related to honor-based violence.

-New to structured professional judgment guidelines or honor-based violence risk assessment; seeking foundational knowledge of key concepts, risk factors, and the administration of the PATRIARCH-V2.
+• Beginner: Participants new to risk assessment or honor-based violence will gain foundational knowledge of key concepts, risk factors, and the structure of the PATRIARCH-V2 guidelines.

 • Practice Setting